I promise you, it gets easier

 Be kind to yourself.
 Love yourself.

-I promise you, life goes on and people accept it and you more easily than you think.
+I promise you, new ostomate, life goes on and people accept it and you more easily than you think.

 Please be patient with yourself.